gaserSami/object-image-editor/README.md

    - Click apply after setting desired parameters
    - Process maintains important image details
    - Avoids traditional scaling artifacts like stretching or compression

+6. **Duplicate Image Trick**:
+   - Create a duplicate of the image by retargeting it with 0 size changes

 #### Healing Tool
 1. **Layer Selection Process**: